 The award-winning UBC Certificate in Business Analysis is a part-time, 100% online program designed and facilitated by experts in the field, and is aligned with the International Institute of Business Analysis (IIBA®) body of knowledge.
 Previous experience in business analysis or information technology is not essential.

 - Provides an in-depth learning experience with 288 hours of curriculum focused on case studies, problem solving and the application of business analysis techniques

-- Aligns with the IIBA® A Guide to the Business Analysis Body of Knowledge® (BABOK® Guide), Agile Extension to the BABOK® Guide, and PMI® The Standard for Program Management.
+- Aligns with the IIBA® A Guide to the Business Analysis Body of Knowledge® (BABOK® Guide) and Agile Extension to the BABOK® Guide.
 Courses are eligible for PMI Professional Development Units (PDUs) and IIBA® Continuing Development Units (CDUs)